k5iogura/vinosyp/README.md

 ```
 Check "[INFO] Loading LPR model to **the MYRIAD plugin**" log messages.

-## Additional demo for other models
+## Additional demo for other models on NCS-1

 ### SSD_MobileNet
 - Download ncappzoo from [here](https://github.com/k5iogura/ncappzoo)